yac-vays/vays/docs/README.md

 ## For New Maintainers

 If you are new to developing React or JSON Forms and need some references and tips, have a look at [`./Development/Onboarding`](/docs/Development/Onboarding).
-If you are new to developing and maintaining VAYS, please start by reading [`./Development/Software_Arch.md`](/docs/Development/Software_Arch.md).
+If you are new to developing and maintaining VAYS, please start by reading [`./Development/Software_Arch.md`](/docs/Development/software_arch.md).

 ## For YAC Configurators

-If you are currently writing the yac.yml config file, have a look at the [usage directory](/docs/Usage/).
+If you are currently writing the yac.yml config file, have a look at the [usage documentation](https://yac-vays.github.io/vays/).
+The contents in `/Usage` will be removed in the future.